 Here are some tips on how to monitor your employees the right way:

-Activity Monitoring Software
+Use Activity Monitoring Software

 Employee monitoring is just one aspect of a larger discipline known as endpoint security, which includes everything from malware protection to policy enforcement and asset tracking.
 Large enterprise computing environments demand comprehensive endpoint-security systems, consisting of server software coupled with client software on each user’s machine that may handle many of these functions at once.
-These systems tend to be complex enough to require the expertise of trained IT authorities.
-But in this article, I’ll be looking primarily at simpler tools designed for smaller organizations.

 What You Should Do